How to Hire a Handyman

 For either a handyman or contractor, the vetting and hiring processes is the same, with the ultimate goal of finding the best value with the right skill level in your local area.
 By following our 4 part hiring process, you’ll ensure the highest probability of a smooth playhouse undertaking.

-1: Determine If You Really Need A ProfessionalPicking up the hammer and saw yourself can be a fun and rewarding experience for both you and the whole family.
+1: Determine Your Real Need For A ProPicking up the hammer and saw yourself can be a fun and rewarding experience for both you and the whole family.
 We realize most of our clients aren’t career carpenters and highly skilled frames, which is why our plans are designed with the layman in mind, being as simple and straight forward to follow as possible.
 There are, however, some variables that can make the actual construction process impracticable for some.
 Generally, four main factors determine if doing-it-yourself is the most ideal choice:

 Typically for the average person, expect our smaller plans to take 2-4 days to finish, with our larger designs lasting 7-10 days.